-Planning is a must in a UX designer home office.
+Planning is a must in a UX designer’s home office.
 When overloaded with work it’s hard to keep all your important tasks in mind.
 To always stay organized use planning softwares such as Asana or Trello.
 That way you’ll be able to relax your brain and focus, without worrying about forgetting something.

 Another must-have is the Notion app.
 It’s a perfect solution for taking smart digital notes and keeping track of all your creative ideas and tasks.
 You can even share your Notion with a team, which will make working on projects together a lot easier.

 There are some great timers that can help you with that!
 Use Tomato Timer on your desktop for intense productivity during short periods.
 As a mobile alternative, try Forest.
 It’s a great app that helps you avoid using your phone and focus on working.
 It has an amazing UI and a little inspiring momentum.
 The more time you spend off your phone, the higher the tree grows.

 Testing is an integral part of designing an intuitive UX.
 To avoid useless confusion while prototyping you’ll need good software for UX research.
 With UXtweak you can test as much as you want and get fast insights during the UX design process.
 Check out another article from UXtweak to discover the best UX research platforms.

-Especially when working from home, it’s so important to not forget about the cybersecurity and Internet safety either.
+Especially when working from home, it’s so important to not forget about cybersecurity and Internet safety either.
 Making sure that there is theft or damage happening with your data is essential for UX designers who manage different projects at the same time.
 To choose the antivirus that works for you, check out these reviews of the best free antivirus software.